Heart of Westwood

 Impact

-Heart of Westwood showed how a new metro line can become far more impactful when paired with strong adjacent mobility infrastructure, rider amenities, and intelligent support services.
+Heart of Westwood showed how a new metro line can become more impactful when paired with strong adjacent mobility infrastructure, rider amenities, and intelligent support services.

 The concept reframed the site next to the D-Line as more than a parking structure.
-It became a strategic piece of public facing mobility infrastructure with the potential to improve transfers, reduce friction, support international visitors, and create much more value for Westwood as a neighborhood.
+It became a strategic piece of public facing mobility infrastructure with the potential to improve transfers, reduce friction, support international visitors, and create more value for Westwood as a neighborhood.

 A moment from our final presentation, where we shared the mobility hub concept and key design decisions with BMW Designworks leadership and guests.